J. B. Ranson

+Biography

-Captain Joseph Barlow Ranson OBE was a commander of White Star Line liners.
-He was born in 1864.
-His marine career began at the age of 14, when he joined the Pacific Steam Navigation Company.
+Ranson was born in Liverpool to Thomas Anthony and Mary Ranson.
+His marine career began in November 1875, when, one month shy of 15 years old, he became indentured to the Pacific Steam Navigation Company.
 He joined the White Star Line in 1891 and retired in February 1921.
+He died in 1935 in Southport, Lancashire.

 Rescue of RMS Republic

 Ranson was the captain of the ship RMS Baltic, which rescued 1700 passengers and crew from the stricken liner RMS Republic (sailing from New York to Gibraltar and Mediterranean ports) when it collided with the Italian liner Florida in fog off the island of Nantucket, Massachusetts on January 23, 1909.
 Submarine bells, depth sounding, and radio signals were used by Ranson to locate the drifting RMS Republic.

 Ranson was awarded the Lloyd’s Life Saving Medal "as an honorary acknowledgement of his extraordinary exertions in contributing to the saving of life on the occasion of the steamships Republic and Florida being in collision in the vicinity of the Nantucket Lightship on the 23 January 1909".

 As a joint expression of the gratitude of saloon passengers from the White Star's Baltic and Republic, Ranson received a special commemorative award CQD "Gold" Medal, in recognition of the gallantry of the seamen who had taken part in the rescue.

 American wrist-watch millionaire, Ralph Ingersoll, undertook the striking and distribution of the medals, presented to all crew members and captains involved in the incident.